MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-find-guide.md

     > [!TIP]
     > You can also look for a guide by:
     > - Navigating the folder structure through the **All** tab or the folder breadcrumbs above the filter box.
 Note that folders never appear on the **Recent** tab.
-To learn how to create folders with the Guides model-driven app, select **Learn about folders**.
+To learn how to create folders with the Guides model-driven app, select the **Learn about folders** button in the .
     > - Selecting the **All** or **Recent** tabs, and then sorting the resulting list by selecting the **Name** and **Date Modified** column headers (**All** tab), or the **Name** and **Date Accessed** column headers (**Recent** tab).

 ## See also